Martin C. Weisskopf: Life and career

-He has served on numerous committees, including the National Academy of Science's Panel on High-Energy Astrophysics from Space, Astronomy, and Astrophysics Survey Committee.
-He is a member of the American Astronomical Society and its High-Energy Astrophysics Division; the American Association for the Advancement of Science; the International Astronomical Union; Sigma Xi, a scientific research society; Phi Beta Kappa, the National Honor Society, and a Fellow of the American Physical Society, Astrophysics Division.
+He served on numerous committees, including the National Academy of Science's Panel on High-Energy Astrophysics from Space, Astronomy, and Astrophysics Survey Committee.
+He was a member of the American Astronomical Society and its High-Energy Astrophysics Division; the American Association for the Advancement of Science; the International Astronomical Union; Sigma Xi, a scientific research society; Phi Beta Kappa, the National Honor Society, and a Fellow of the American Physical Society, Astrophysics Division.

-Weisskopf is the recipient of numerous awards, including NASA Medals for Exceptional Service in 1992 and for Scientific Achievement in 1999.
+Weisskopf was the recipient of numerous awards, including NASA Medals for Exceptional Service in 1992 and for Scientific Achievement in 1999.
 He was elected in 1994 as a Fellow of the American Physical Society, which cited his "pioneering work in X-ray polarimetry and time variability studies of cosmic X-ray sources, and his insightful leadership as Project Scientist for the Advanced X-ray Astrophysics Facility."
 In 2001, he was selected as a fellow in the International Society for Optical Engineering (SPIE) for his significant scientific and technical contributions to the optics community and SPIE.
 In 2004, together with Dr. H. Tananbaum, he received the Rossi Prize of the High Energy Astrophysics Division of the American Astronomical Society which cited "their vision, dedication, and leadership in the development, testing, and operation of the Chandra X-ray Observatory" In 2006 he was awarded an honorary Dr. of Science degree by Oberlin College, Oberlin Ohio.
 In 2021 he was named a Legacy Fellow of the American astronomical Society.
 In 2024 he won another Bruno Rossi Prize, together with Paolo Soffitta and the IXPE team, "for their development of the Imaging X-ray Polarimetry Explorer whose novel measurements advance our understanding of particle acceleration and emission from astrophysical shocks, black holes and neutron stars.".
 On 13 June 2025, the International Antonio Feltrinelli Award for Physical, Mathematical and Natural Sciences - Astronomy was presented by the President of Italy to Martin Weisskopf, Enrico Costa, and Ronaldo Bellazzini.
 The citation recognizes the success of the Imaging X-ray Polarimetry Explorer (IXPE).

-He is author or co-author of more than 360 publications which include refereed journal articles, articles in books, monographs, and papers in conference proceedings.
+He was author or co-author of more than 360 publications which include refereed journal articles, articles in books, monographs, and papers in conference proceedings.

+Weisskopf died on May 2, 2026, at the age of 84.